-Fat Burning Exercises that Really Work
+Fat burning Exercises That Really Work

-Fat Burning Exercise Gets Rid of 450 Percent More Weight
+Fat-burning Exercise Gets Rid of 450 Percent More Weight

 The Zone Chart Confusion

 Almost all treadmills come with different built-in buttons for selecting your desired fat-burning intensity level.
 You will find that most gyms display charts explaining the different zones and levels of intensity for maximal fat burning, but these posters can prove to be rather confusing.
 They recommend that you should work to increase your pulse rate, as doing so is both good for your heart and for burning fat; however, these charts don’t take into account someone in poor physical shape.
 If a person is not physically fit, they will have a hard time increasing their pulse rate to 120 before becoming exhausted.
-On the other hand, someone who is in excellent shape can exercise at a lower intensity level and raise his pulse rate to 180 without any problems.
-Because of this discrepancy, selecting fat burning exercises that depend on a person’s heart rate is not a good way to burn fat.
+On the other hand, someone who is in excellent shape can exercise at a lower intensity level and can raise his pulse rate to 180 without any problems.
+Because of this discrepancy, selecting fat-burning exercises that depend on a person’s heart rate is not a good way to burn fat.

 The Most Important Variable in Fat Burning

 Fortunately, there are other options to consider.
-As previously mentioned, intensity plays a major role in any kind of exercise as it release the most fat burning hormones into your body.
+As previously mentioned, intensity plays a major role in any kind of exercise as it release the most fat-burning hormones into your body.
 Intense exercise is not for everyone.
 For those who are extremely out of shape, pushing themselves too much can result in increased body strain and a longer recovery time.
 Most of the fat burning occurs while your body is in a state of recovery, so it is vital that you allow yourself enough time to do so properly.
 Also, exercising too intensely for too long works against you, defeating any benefits you would normally receive from your workout, even including fat burning.

-In chapter nine of my book, The 7 Principles of Fat Burning, I list the ten most important fat burning trigger and blockers.
+In chapter nine of my book, 'The 7 Principles of Fat Burning', I list the ten most important fat-burning triggers and blockers.
 I also explain how they can be used to ensure weight loss, including exercise and the foods you eat.
 This concept is much more in-depth than the reduced calorie intake model of weight loss.